Convex-Dev/design/cad/026_lisp/README.md

 We hope that developers will find the tools provided in Convex Lisp a compelling solution as we continue to build open economic systems.

+## Future plans

+Convex Lisp will continue to develop alongside Convex.
+Key goals beyond Convex V1 include:

+- **Backwards compatibility**: we must never break the behaviour of existing correct code.
+New changes will be strictly additive.
+- **Type System**: The CVM already has a rich type system.
+We will explore options to make this more visible and useful to developers: in particular support for gradual typing may be appealing
+- **Cryptographic primitives**: support for cryptographic operations natively in Convex Lisp.
+We note that most cryptographic operations should be performed at the level of client or peer implementations rather than on the CVM, but support for some such operations on the CVM may be justified where they enable important use cases (e.g. homomorphic encryption)
+- **32-bit floats** may be important as a key additional data type, particularly given their prevalence in AI systems.
+We will support these if and when they are natively supported on the CVM.